olin/studentgovernment/student_government_bylaws.md

 Service.
 Students may form groups in order to collectively receive more funding for a project.
 We encourage larger groups of students to work together on service projects to increase philanthropic spirit within the Community.

+**Service Student Groups.** While General Student Groups are funded by the Committee for Clubs and Organizations, Service Student Groups may be funded by the Committee for Supporting, Encouraging, and Recognizing Volunteerism.

 ## Part III.
 Relative to the Procedures and Provisions.